 Want to become an authority in your blog's niche?
 Becoming an authority not only establishes your reputation and expertise, but it is a surefire way to earn a living and monetize your blog.
 How?

-Bloggers with authority can easily pitch to speak at a conference, especially if you have connections.
-My first gig was speaking about SEO at Reviewer’s Retreat (now iRetreat).
+5. Speaking Fees Bloggers with authority can easily pitch to speak at a conference, especially if you have connections.
+My first gig was speaking about SEO at iRetreat.
 It helped that the conference was new and I knew the leaders.

 44 Ways to Become an Authority in Your Niche